 The asthma medication Advair lists as one of its side effects an increased risk of Asthma Related Deaths.
-This is because plenty of people use it too much, causing the body to be over-reliant on these drugs.
+This is partly due to it containing Salmeterol.

 Many antipsychotics have sudden death listed as a side effect.
 It can be sudden cardiac death, or death from choking because that reflex is suppressed by the drug.